akshith6212/notes/JavaScript Course.md

   switch (variable) {/* cases here */}
   ```

-  - Here the important one is that **variable passed to switch statement can be a integer, string, bool**
+  - Here the important one, **variable passed to switch statement can be a integer, string, boolean** unlike the other languages.

 - ```javascript
   function name(/* inputs here */){/* code here */}